zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 ### Advantages
 1. **Scalability**:
-   - Stateless containers and Dapr enable horizontal scaling from 1 to millions of requests.
+   - Stateless containers, actors, and workflows enable horizontal scaling from 1 to millions of requests.
-   - ACA and Kubernetes handle medium-to-planetary scale with ease.
+   - ACA and Kubernetes handle medium-to-planetary scale with ease.Advantages

 2. **Resilience**:
    - Dapr ensures retries, state persistence, and fault tolerance.
    - HITL adds human oversight for critical decisions.